MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/api-reference.md

 ---
 title: API, class, and table resources
-description: This article describes where to find API documentation in Visual Studio and in Microsoft Learn.
+description: This article describes where to find API documentation in Visual Studio and Microsoft Learn.
 author: josaw1
 ms.date: 07/23/2019
 audience: Developer